 - In the preview window, to copy the current page to the clipboard, click the Copy to Clipboard button.
-Only text is copied; the header, footer, underlines, and graphics are not copied. - 6 To magnify the report, click the Magnify button.
-The zoom setting is retained when you close the preview window. - 7 To search for specific information in the report, click the Search button. - 8 Click the Print button.
-A dialog box similar to the following appears, and the report prints.
+Only text is copied; the header, footer, underlines, and graphics are not copied. - To magnify the report, click the Magnify button.
+The zoom setting is retained when you close the preview window.

-NOTE
+Note

 You can also print

 the report by

 clicking Print in

 the report

 window.